 The attitude of the Ora Labora colony on Wild Fowl Bay was being humbled too.
-Emil Baur, the colonies appointed leader and pastor, had just received terrible news.
-His most vocal supporter and publisher of the German newspaper the Apologete, Wilhelm Ahrens, a German Methodist minister from Indianapolis, had publicly announced that he would not advise anyone to go to the Michigan colony “unless he felt God had called him”.
+Emil Baur, the colonies, appointed leader and pastor, had just received terrible news.
+His most vocal supporter and publisher of the German newspaper, the Apologete, Wilhelm Ahrens, a German Methodist minister from Indianapolis, scorned the effort.
+Ahrens had publicly announced that he would not advise anyone to go to the Michigan colony “unless he felt God had called him.”
 Emil was heartsick.
 His most valued advocate and his ability to communicate with the outside world via the newspaper was cut off.
-This would cripple the colonies ability to communicate their pleas for funds and attract more colonists.
+This would cripple the colonies’ ability to communicate their pleas for funds and attract more colonists.
 The colony was feeling more isolated than ever.

 Fundraising for Survival of Ora Labora

 He devised a real estate sale to sell 10,000 city-sized lots of the colony to non-members.
 In another move, he offered investors to buy shares of the colony with a face value of $200 that, when they matured and were turned in, would render an extraordinary 6% interest.
 Each share would be guaranteed and backed by 160 acres of colony land if they defaulted.
 However, both of these schemes failed to arise any interest and the cash-poor colony was beginning to falter.

 By mid-winter Emil was losing control.
 The Michigan land office had refused to do further business with Emil and the society’s leadership board.
 Any future land acquired would have to be done though individual settlers.
 To compound his troubles a former member of the colony knew the financial problems Emil was having and made an incredibly low-ball offer on 700 acres on some of the heavily timbered lake front land owned by the colony.

 In a recent poll on this story when asked “Do you have family ancestors that took part in the American Civil War?”
 89% said they had an ancestor who served during the American Civil War.Poll taken October – December 2018